dustinstoltz/CMDist/README.md

 ```

-## Document-Term Matrix and Word Embeddings Vectors
+## Document-Term Matrix

 To use the Concept Mover's Distance (CMD) function, you will need a document-term matrix (DTMs) and a matrix of word embeddings vectors (with the "words" as rownames).
-DTMs can be made either with the `tm`, `text2vec`, `tidytext`, `udpipe`, or `Quanteda` package.
+The preferred DTM is sparse matrix as output by `text2vec` and `tidytext`'s `cast_sparse` function, but we have made the package accomodate DTMs made with the `tm`, `udpipe`, or `Quanteda` package or a regular old base R matrix.

+##  Word Embeddings Vectors

 Ultimately, CMD is only as good as the word embeddings used.